hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(doSomething("Pursuit of happiness")); // => [ 9, 2, 7 ]
 ```

 ## What does line 7 return?
 What does line 8 return?
-Explain why.
+Explain why?

 ```js
 let arr = [['a'], ['b'], ['c']];